 Each structure has its inherent solid mechanical properties.
-The minimum density to withstand atmospheric pressure loads is distinctive as well as the centre of panel (COP) value for the thermal conductivity which depends on the solid backbone of the core material.
+The minimum density to withstand atmospheric pressure loads is distinctive.
+The same is valid for the centre of panel (COP) value for the thermal conductivity which depends on the solid backbone of the core material.
 The core material should have the lowest possible thermal conductivity to ensure the VIP's best performance

 is also vital in order to keep the thermal bridge effect as low as possible along the edges of the panels.
 Because of the mechanical loads that occur during construction, the envelope materials should also have sufficient puncture resistance.

 .
-In combination with filler materials such as foams and fibres, it is actually only these materials that achieve the required high gas impermeability that is required for durable products.
+In combination with filler materials such as foams and fibres, actually, only these materials achieve the required high gas impermeability.
+High gas impermeability is the requirement for durable products.
 Most manufacturers use aluminium-metallised high barrier plastic laminates, aluminium composite films and stainless steel films or sheets to provide the VIP envelopes.

-The thermal conductivity of a well-evacuated dry VIP with a fumed silica core is about 0.004 W/(m•K) after production; and it is about 0.020 W/(m•K) at ambient pressure.
+The thermal conductivity of a well-evaluated dry VIP with a fumed silica core is about 0.004 W/(m•K) after production.
+It is about 0.020 W/(m•K) at ambient pressure.

-Vacuum Insulation Panel technology provides:
+Vacuum Insulation Technology provides: